 The key differences to the evaluated fidelity FDAC model are 1) that the FDAC social worker is also the local authority social worker and 2) their service works with families where there is a child aged under five years.

 In September 2015 Southampton opened a pilot FDAC to work with six families over six months.
-They have a small core FDAC team of non-case holding local authority social workers co-located in Southampton’s adult and children services.
-The FDAC social workers can coordinate expertise from and refer families into these local authority services.
-The team have seen promising results to date and as of July 2016 the Southampton pilot has been extended to include more cases.
+This has since been extended and the team takes referrals according to capacity.
+They have a small core FDAC team of non-case holding local authority social workers co-located in Southampton’s Adult and Children Services.